eaton/obby/README.md

-# Opu
+# Obby

 A consolidated suite of Typescript-friendly object manipulation tools.

-There's very little original code in Opu; its purpose is to make a number of disparate object access, manipulation, and comparison utilities consistent with each other and available in a shared package for my own projects.
+There's very little original code in Obby; its purpose is to make a number of disparate object access, manipulation, and comparison utilities consistent with each other and available in a shared package for my own projects.

-'Opu' is short for 'Object Path Utilities', which is a bit reductive but is still very short.
+'Obby' is short for 'Object Path Utilities', which is a bit reductive but is still very short.
 Thus, it sticks.

 ## Installation

-`npm install -s opu`
+`npm install -s obby`

 ## Basic Usage

-Opu uses the [ts-dot-prop](https://github.com/justinlettau/ts-dot-prop/) library to provide basic access/manipulation of object properties using dot notation.
+Obby uses the [ts-dot-prop](https://github.com/justinlettau/ts-dot-prop/) library to provide basic access/manipulation of object properties using dot notation.
 Array items can be accessed by index, and the special `*` index value can be used to reference all items in an array property.

 - `has(input: object, path: string)` returns TRUE if a property has been defined on the input object.
 - `get(input: object, path: string)` Returns the value of the property at the given path, or `undefined` if it doesn't exist.
 (Note: This means `has()` is the only way to determine whether a property exists but has an undefined value).